 This is the sixth and final post in the Perennial Problems series exploring the intersections of environmental history and histories of health

-Scholars of deindustrialization are increasingly focusing on the long-term “wounds of class” carried by the communities left behind by capital flight; collective scars lived out both socially and in the embodied experience of illness and injury.
+Scholars of deindustrialization are increasingly focusing on the long-term “wounds of class” carried by the communities left behind by capital flight; collective scars lived out both socially and in the embodied experience of illness and injury due to something as simple as slippery surfaces.
 But what happens to working-class health when urban deindustrialized areas become the gentrified “post-industrial”?

 The Montreal neighbourhood of Saint-Henri was once the heart of industrial capitalism in Canada, developing quickly along the north bank of the Lachine Canal, which from the early 19th century allowed shipping traffic to circumvent the difficult Lachine rapids of the massive Saint Lawrence River.
 But this industrial economy began to disintegrate almost immediately following the boom years of World War II, hitting Saint-Henri and the surrounding area particularly hard, and spurring mass layoffs and outward migration.

 A variety of neoliberal development schemes pursued since the 1980s – in particular, the makeover of the Lachine Canal from industrial corridor to National Park – have since paved the way for gentrification.
 Two material worlds now share the same geographical space.
 For some, it is experienced as a post-industrial playground of eateries, fashion boutiques, and upscale condominiums.
 Others live the daily realities of harsh statistics: thirty-four per cent of the neighbourhood’s 16 000 residents are under the poverty line, some ten per cent higher than the (already high) Montreal average.

 As Saint-Henri’s shifting environment displaces low-income people and distances them from services and care facilities, the chronic illnesses (such as cardiovascular disease and diabetes) that are fellow travelers of extreme poverty have become increasingly constrictive.
 Oral histories reveal that mobility, or lack thereof, is one of the principal vectors of inequality in Montreal’s gentrifying Southwest neighborhoods, as patterns of physical and social movement shift with the economic transition from industrial production into the world of real estate, houses for sale greenwich ct and tech.
 Long-time Saint-Henri resident Marc-Olivier Rainville remarked: